 Charlotte, North Carolina

-The inexpensive BA in Architecture that is provided by the University of North Carolina at Charlotte is a four-year, pre-professional foundational degree.
-This 128-credit hour affordable degree program can be complemented with the one-year Bachelor of Architecture or the Master of Architecture should students wish to obtain a professional degree that is accredited by the National Architecture Association Board.
+The BA in Architecture at the University of North Carolina at Charlotte is a four-year, pre-professional foundational degree.
+This 128-credit hour affordable degree program can be complemented with the Master of Architecture for students who wish to earn a professional degree that is accredited by the National Architecture Association Board.
 This program combines classroom learning with studio work, with both aspects being equally represented in the program.
-Students will also learn about the different aspects of the field that inform professionals, such as writing, history, theory, technology, and more.
-As a general pre-professional degree, this program will serve students who are interested in becoming certified as architects or who would like to work in a related field, using their newfound knowledge to make a difference in architectural design.
+Students will also learn about the different aspects of the field such as:

 In-State Tuition: $6,853